 Migrating From WordPress To Drupal

-WordPress and Drupal are both great open-source CMS systems, with strong communities.
+WordPress and Drupal are both great open-source ("free") CMS systems, with strong communities.
 As your organization grows, your website will need to grow with it.
 WordPress can do a lot, but it cannot do everything Drupal can.
 In fact, we have yet to find a limitation of where Drupal can't go.

 Even better, when you migrate from WordPress to Drupal, you get to keep your content and your SEO value, since you’ve just switched to a platform with limitless options.